-- All of the setback requirements of the underlying zoning district shall apply in the Hillside Development Area (see Article X, Section 1001, Table 1001). - C.6.
+- 5. All of the setback requirements of the underlying zoning district shall apply in the Hillside Development Area (see Article X, Section 1001, Table 1001). - C.6.
 Raised Outdoor Living Areas are subject to the setback requirement of pools and spas and are limited to a maximum height of eight (8') feet tall. - D-7.
 Materials used for exterior surfaces such as structures, walls, roofs and fences shall blend with the surrounding natural setting and avoid high contrasts.
 There shall be no paint or material colors used which have a LRV (Light Reflecting Value) greater than thirty-eight (38) percent.
 Materials and color used for exterior surfaces are subject to Hillside Building Committee review and approval.
 The applicant must demonstrate how the materials and colors used for the exterior surfaces blend in with the natural surroundings and settings.
 Limited use of contrasting accent colors (in excess of 38% LRV) for small elements, including, but not limited to items such as doors and window mullions, may be allowed upon explicit approval of the Hillside Building Committee. - All electrical service equipment and subpanels and all mechanical equipment including, but not limited to, air conditioning, evaporative cooling, and antennas greater than 24" in diameter shall not be allowed on the roof.

 Solar panels may be allowed if they are integrated into the building design and hidden from view when viewed from the same or a lower elevation and approved by the Hillside Building Committee by a Combined Review.
-Solar panels may be allowed on pitched roofs only when screened by the hillside or hillside cut.
-All mechanical, electrical, and natural gas equipment along with pool equipment and antennas shall be screened in such a manner that they are not visible from outside the property when viewed from the same or a lower elevation.
-Vegetation does not constitute a screen.
+Solar panels may be allowed on pitched roofs when screened from the same or a lower elevation by the adjoining hillside or hillside cut.
+Stealth solar technology may also be used on pitched roofs and may not be required to be hidden from view.
+Stealth solar technology shall be limited to solar shingles and solar tiles that are integrated to

-Comment [GB19]: Remove support from illustration on Figure 7.
+Comment [GB7]: Remove support from illustration and change horizontal to 4' max of Figure 7.